kdr276/PUI2016_kdr276/HW6_kdr276/README.md

 ## Assignment Two - Complete Citi Bike Mini Project

-Recreated Assignment 2 from Week 3 Citi Bike project.
-Downloaded data to PUIdata correctly but did not perform analysis, should have done a Z-test on the data.
+Recreated Assignment 2 from Week 3 Citi Bike project to downloaded data to PUIdata correctly.
+Marc took the lead on writing the report and we worked as a group to review and confrim the final version.
+Article found on Authorea at the following link: (https://www.authorea.com/users/106219/articles/134338/_show_article?access_token=8Nww4GhkDJi3rmQq1Ec2pw)